causely-oss/causelybot/README.md

 }
 ```

-We have defined the fields on which we want to do the filtering.
+The fields on which filtering can be done are defined in the field registry.
 There are two types of fields: `direct` and `computed`:

 - Direct field means that the value of field can be parsed by following a path in nested dictionary.
-For example in the raw payload you have entity as the key and value is a dict containing more information and if we want to retrieve type then we provide the fully path with a dot notation as shown above.
+For example in the raw payload you have entity as the key and value is a dict containing more information and if you want to retrieve type then you provide the full path with a dot notation as shown above.
 - Computed field means that some computation must be done on the payload to get the value of that field.
-Refer to the the example `impactsSLO` which we use to decide if a payload consisted of any impacted SLOs and use that as a filter.
+Refer to the example `impactsSLO` which is used to decide if a payload consisted of any impacted SLOs and use that as a filter.

-### Filter Operators
+#### Filter Operators

-We have provided support for certain operators to do the comparison between `operand1` and `operand2` for filtering:
+CauselyBot provides support for certain operators to do the comparison between `operand1` and `operand2` for filtering:

 - `equals`: This is used to compare whether a specific field in a payload matches the given value: